bunchofcellulose/bunchofcellulose.github.io/content/projects.md

 ## Research

 I participated in CERN's Beamline for Schools 2025 competition, where I worked on a proposal for the investigation of radiation effects from cosmic particles on space-based electronics.
+[Paper](../assets/bl4s.pdf)

+I carried out independent research on the shifts in position and number of Lagrange points in the N+1 body problem under Yukawa-type potentials.
+[Paper](../assets/N_1_maxwell_ring.pdf)

+## AO Guide

+[AO Guide](https://aoguide.app) is the a free, online, and comprehensive guide to mastery of Astronomy Olympiads.
+It provides students with a structured curriculum, practice problems, and resources to excel in Astronomy Olympiads.

 ## Celestial Sphere